PEtab-dev/petab_sciml/doc/format.rst

        │   └── ...
        └── ...

 As NN input data may be condition-specific, arrays can be associated with specific conditions in the array data files directly.
 A single input can have either one single global array to specify the input's data in all conditions, or multiple condition-specific arrays.
-In the global case, the name of the array must be ``0``.
+In the global case, the name of the array must be ``0`` [STRING].
 In the condition-specific case, the name of the array must be a semicolon-delimited list of all relevant condition IDs, and all simulated condition IDs must be associated with exactly one array.

 The schema is provided as `JSON schema <standard/array_data_schema.json>`__.
 Currently, validation is only